 Certain investments of the Fund will be held in single-asset subsidiaries controlled by the Fund (the "Single-Asset Subsidiaries"), which are subject to the same investment restrictions as the Fund, when viewed on a consolidated basis.
 The Fund may also execute a portion of its strategy by investing in a wholly-owned and controlled Cayman subsidiary (the "Cayman Subsidiary") subject to the same investment restrictions as the Fund, when viewed on a consolidated basis.
 In addition, the Fund will engage in bank borrowings through a wholly-owned and controlled domestic subsidiary (the "Financing Subsidiary"; together with the Single-Asset Subsidiaries and the Cayman Subsidiary, the "Subsidiaries"), which acts as the borrower of a revolving credit facility.
-The Financing Subsidiary is subject to the same investment risks of the Subsidiaries are the principal investment strategies and principal investment risks of the Subsidiaries are the principal investment strategies are consolidated with those of the Fund.
+The Financing Subsidiary is subject to the same investment restrictions as the Fund, when viewed on a consolidated basis.
+The principal investment strategies and principal investment risks of the Subsidiaries are the principal investment strategies and principal investment risks of the Fund as reflected in this Prospectus.
+The financial statements of the Subsidiaries are consolidated with those of the Fund.